bdfinlayson/annotation-tool/README.md

 # annotation-tool
 This app is a Javascript tool to display annotations of TXT documents using data parsed from XML files.
-Written using jQuery and vanilla Javascript.
+It was written using jQuery and vanilla Javascript.

 ## Features
 - Running total of categories of annotations